tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 -   swap partitions
     -   (potential remedy: disable swapping)
 -   /tmp (temporary files created by user applications)
     -   (potential remedies: avoid such applications; mount /tmp inside a ramdisk)
 -   /var (log files and databases and such; for example, mlocate stores an index of all file names in /var/lib/mlocate/mlocate.db)

-In addition, mere data encryption will leave the system vulnerable to offline system tampering attacks (see warnings above).
+In addition, mere data encryption will leave you vulnerable to offline system tampering attacks (e.g. someone installing a hidden program that records the passphrase you use to unlock the encrypted data, or waits for you to unlock it and then secretly copies/sends some of the data to a location where the attacker can retrieve it).

  System encryption, defined as the encryption of the operating system